 The graph includes a vertical cursor located at the time of current frame.
 Tap the graph to place the cursor and video at a different time.

 Swipe left in the experiment name bar to reveal the Delete button.

 Tap the Share button to export a single frame of the video, the entire original video, a video with thermometers and graphs, or files for Graphical Analysis GW or Logger Pro.
 Note that export to Graphical Analysis (without the GW) is not supported.

 Frame exports a still image of just the thermal frame, with no thermometers showing and no graph.
 The image is placed in the Photos app.

 Video exports a thermal video, with no thermometers or graph.
 The video is placed in the Photos app.

 Video with Graph exports a thermal video and graph, in which the vertical cursor on the graph tracks with the video frames.

-Data file exports a .cmbl file via email or AirDrop for opening in Logger Pro, or you can open the file in Graphical Analysis by choosing Open in and choosing Copy to Graphical GW.
+Data file exports a .cmbl file via email or AirDrop for opening in Logger Pro, or you can open the file in Graphical Analysis GW.
+Choose Open in…. to choose Graphical GW.
+Choose Copy to Graphical GW.
 That choice will launch Graphical Analysis GW and paste the data there.
 If Graphical GW isn’t on the list of apps to Open in…, choose more at the right side of that list, and add it.